Understanding Earned Value Management

 Earned Value Management is concerned with asking three critical questions:

-• How much work should be done?
+• How much work do we need to complete?

-• How much value has been gained?
+• How much value have we gained?

 • How much work remains?